osscontributor/groovy-datomic/README.md

         // ....
     }

+The extension api also adds a convenience method to the `datomic.query.EntityMap` class which simplifies retrieving attributes from entities.
+In addition to the standard `comicEntity.get(':comic/name')` the extension supports `comicEntity[':comic/name']`.

+The `EntityMap` extension API is defined by the `groovy.datomic.extension.EntityMapExtension` class which is defined in [src/main/groovy/groovy/datomic/extension/EntityMapExtension.groovy](groovy-datomic/tree/master/src/main/groovy/groovy/datomic/extension/EntityMapExtension.groovy).
-The Groovy runtime needs to know about this extension class and the way to make that happen is to define a file named `META-INF/services/org.codehaus.groovy.runtime.ExtensionModule` which contains metadata about extensions provided by this library.
+The Groovy runtime needs to know about this extension classes and the way to make that happen is to define a file named `META-INF/services/org.codehaus.groovy.runtime.ExtensionModule` which contains metadata about extensions provided by this library.
 The file at [src/main/resources/META-INF/services/org.codehaus.groovy.runtime.ExtensionModule](groovy-datomic/tree/master/src/main/resources/META-INF/services/org.codehaus.groovy.runtime.ExtensionModule) looks like this.

     moduleName = DatomicExtension
     moduleVersion = 1.0
     staticExtensionClasses = groovy.datomic.extension.DatomicPeerExtension
+    extensionClasses = groovy.datomic.extension.EntityMapExtension

 More details about the new extension mechanism are described at http://www.infoq.com/articles/new-groovy-20.